h44z/perixx1800_keyboard_driver/README.md

 ## Compiled into Kernel ##
 If the generic USB hid driver is compiled into the kernel, then the driver is not loaded as a module and setting the option via `modprobe` will not work.
 In this case you must pass the option to the driver via the grub boot loader.

 Create a new file in `/etc/default/grub.d/`.
-For example, you might call it `aziokbd.conf`.
+For example, you might call it `perixx1800keyboard.conf`.
 (If your grub package doesn't have this directory, just modify the generic `/etc/default/grub` configuration file):

     GRUB_CMDLINE_LINUX_DEFAULT='usbhid.quirks=0x0c45:0x7603:0x4'